mmorales45/IsotopeRetrieval/README.md

 [vcstool github link](https://github.com/dirk-thomas/vcstool)

 Once completed, import the .repos file using the following command line in the src folder of your workspace.
+Note, that even before downloading this repo, add the DualArmMIR.repos files in the base of your repository and following the command below.

 ```
-vcs import < DualArmMIR.repos
+vcs import < DualArmMiR.repos
 ```

 Next install any dependencies the packages have using the commands below.